neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 **Lesson 3: You can't trust polling-based "wait" functions for performance measurement.** For high-precision results, you must use a `MutationObserver` to react to DOM changes instantly.

+## The Story Behind the Numbers: A Response to Skepticism

+This project didn't start in a vacuum.
+It began as a direct response to the feedback from our v10 blog series.
+In those articles, we made some extraordinary claims: that the "memoization tax" in frameworks like React is an unnecessary burden, that the VDOM is not overhead but a necessity for multi-threading, and that the "tyranny of the main thread" is the single biggest bottleneck in modern web applications.

+The community's response was rightly skeptical: "I don't believe it's faster."
+"Where are the meaningful benchmarks?"
+"I don't believe off-main-thread architecture makes a real difference."

+This skepticism is understandable.
+In a world of hype cycles, extraordinary claims require extraordinary evidence.
+This project was built to be that evidence.

-## What We Can Finally See Clearly
+## What We Can Finally See Clearly: The Evidence

-By building this high-precision, scientifically rigorous benchmark harness, we can now measure the true resilience of frontend frameworks under pressure.
-The results are not just a leaderboard; they are a practical demonstration of the trade-offs inherent in different architectural designs.
+By building this high-precision harness, we can now move beyond architectural theory and into empirical proof.
+The results are not just a leaderboard; they are the direct validation of our claims.

-Here are two key insights this approach has already revealed:

-1.  **The Main-Thread Bottleneck is Real and Severe:** In our "Heavy Calculation" test, frameworks that run heavy tasks on the main thread (React, Angular) see their UI frame rates plummet to 30 FPS or even 0 FPS, causing visible freezing.
-In contrast, a worker-based architecture (Neo.mjs) maintains a perfect 60 FPS, as the UI thread is never blocked.
-Our benchmark doesn't just suggest this; it quantifies it.
+1.  **The Main-Thread Bottleneck is Real and Severe:** We claimed that forcing all application logic onto a single main thread was a recipe for UI jank.
+Our "Heavy Calculation" test proves it.
+When a heavy task runs on the main thread, frameworks like React and Angular see their UI frame rates plummet to 30 FPS or even 0 FPS, causing visible freezing.
+In contrast, the worker-based architecture of Neo.mjs maintains a perfect 60 FPS because the UI thread is never blocked.
+This benchmark quantifies the "tyranny of the main thread" in lost frames.

-2.  **Extreme Loads Reveal Architectural Breaking Points:** In our "Scrolling Under Duress" test (1 million rows with a live data feed), the React/TanStack Virtual implementation doesn't just slow down—it crashes the browser tab.
+2.  **Extreme Loads Reveal Architectural Breaking Points:** We argued that the "memoization tax" is a workaround, not a solution, for performance under pressure.
+Our "Scrolling Under Duress" test (1 million rows with a live data feed) shows what happens when those workarounds are overwhelmed.
+The React/TanStack Virtual implementation doesn't just get slow—it crashes the browser tab.
 The Angular app remains barely usable, with over a second of lag.
-The worker-based app stays responsive.
-This is a critical failure mode that only emerges under the kind of concurrent, high-stress scenario this benchmark is designed to create.
+The worker-based app, which eliminates the need for such manual optimizations at an architectural level, stays responsive.
+This is the ultimate cost of a bottlenecked main thread: not just jank, but catastrophic failure.

-## An Open Invitation to the Community
+## An MVP at a Crossroads

-The goal of this project is not to declare a single "winner."
-It is to create a shared, open-source standard for measuring the performance and resilience of modern web applications.
-The insights gained will help framework authors identify architectural bottlenecks and empower application developers to choose the right tool for the job.

-This is a community effort, and it is just beginning.

-We've started with implementations for Angular, Neo.mjs, and React, but we need your help to make this a truly comprehensive resource.
-If you are an expert in Svelte, Solid, Vue, or any other frontend framework, we invite you to contribute.
-Help us build a high-quality, best-practice implementation for your framework of choice.
-Challenge our methodology, question our results, and help us build the most accurate and relevant performance benchmark for the entire web community.
+What you see today is the MVP of that effort—a robust foundation built on months of rigorous engineering to ensure the results are precise, credible, and reproducible.
+But it is just the beginning of what's possible.

+The potential for this project is immense:
+-   **CI/CD Integration:** Imagine this suite running automatically in the cloud across diverse hardware configurations, providing a living, breathing dataset of framework performance.
+-   **AI-Powered Reporting:** We could use LLMs to transform the raw data into insightful, narrative-driven reports, making the results accessible to a broader audience.
+-   **Expanded Scope:** We could add more frameworks, more complex widgets (schedulers, Gantt charts), and entirely new metrics that push the boundaries of what we measure.
+-   **Better Onboarding:** We could create detailed specifications for each test, making it far easier for framework experts to contribute high-quality, best-practice implementations.

+This brings us to a crossroads.
+This project is intense.
+Its future depends on the community's response.
+It can either grow into a powerful, independent resource for the entire web ecosystem, or it can remain a targeted tool to prove a point.

+The path to becoming a true community standard requires significant engagement, either through active contributions from framework experts or through corporate sponsorship.
+Without that support, this project will continue to serve its primary purpose: providing undeniable, data-backed proof of how and why a multi-threaded architecture is more powerful for the real-time, big-data applications of the "lived-in" web.

+So, the question we pose to the community is: is there an interest for more?
+If you believe in the need for a better, more honest way to benchmark the modern web, we invite you to get involved.

 The entire project, including all applications, test suites, and results, is publicly available on GitHub.